Zeusomos/bonds/README.md

 # Rainfall
 In RainFall we mostly deal with reverse engineering: use `objdump`, `gdb`, write code in order to find exploitations there.
 Each binary we have has a SUID bit and is created by the next user whose password we are trying to find.
 We try to execute `system("/bin/bash")` or other opportunities to get terminal under user creating the binary.\
 As for the ISO: it is much simplier than default Linux system nowadays.
 We have many settings turned off that is why exploitations are possible:
-* GCC stack protector supp
+* GCC stack protector support:            Enabled
+* Strict user copy checks:                Disabled
+* Restrict /dev/mem access:               Enabl